5 Ways to Make the Most of a Pet Relief Area

 5. Connect

-There are all kinds of social media tools out there, so why not make use of them to pick up some advice?
-Through Twitter, Facebook and, yes, sites like PetRelocation, you can connect to thousands of pet travelers and gather some of the information they've shared.
+There are various social media tools, so why not use them to pick up some advice?
+Through Twitter, Facebook, and, yes, sites like PetRelocation, you can connect to thousands of pet travelers and gather some of the information they've shared.
 Whether you spend a few minutes reading a great travel blog or ask a question on an organization's Facebook wall, there are plenty of ways to initiate a conversation with an experienced group of peers.

-Traveling with a larger pet and need some help booking pet travel via cargo?
+Traveling with a larger pet and needing help booking pet travel via cargo?
 Contact us to discuss your options.